Dingo

-The dingo (Canis familiaris, Canis familiaris dingo, Canis dingo, or Canis lupus dingo) is an ancient (basal) lineage of dog found in Australia.
+The dingo (either included in the species Canis familiaris, or considered one of the following independent taxa: Canis familiaris dingo, Canis dingo, or Canis lupus dingo) is an ancient (basal) lineage of dog found in Australia.
 Its taxonomic classification is debated as indicated by the variety of scientific names presently applied in different publications.
 It is variously considered a form of domestic dog not warranting recognition as a subspecies, a subspecies of dog or wolf, or a full species in its own right.

 The dingo is a medium-sized canine that possesses a lean, hardy body adapted for speed, agility, and stamina.
 The dingo's three main coat colourations are light ginger or tan, black and tan, or creamy white.
 The skull is wedge-shaped and appears large in proportion to the body.
-The dingo is closely related to the New Guinea singing dog: their lineage split early from the lineage that led to today's domestic dogs, and can be traced back through the Maritime Southeast Asia to Asia.
+The dingo is closely related to the New Guinea singing dog: their lineage split early from the lineage that led to today's domestic dogs, and can be traced back through Maritime Southeast Asia to Asia.
+The oldest remains of dingoes discovered in Australia are around 3,500 years old.

 A dingo pack usually consists of a mated pair, their offspring from the current year, and sometimes offspring from the previous year.

-Etymology, synonyms, and usage
+Etymology

 The name "dingo" comes from the Dharug language used by the Indigenous Australians of the Sydney area.

-The first British colonists to arrive in Australia in 1788 established a settlement at Port Jackson and noted "dingoes" living with indigenous Australians.
+The first British colonists to arrive in Australia in 1788 established a settlement at Port Jackson and noted "dingoes" living with Indigenous Australians.
 The name was first recorded in 1789 by Watkin Tench in his Narrative of the Expedition to Botany Bay:

 Related Dharug words include "ting-ko" meaning "bitch", and "tun-go-wo-re-gal" meaning "large dog".
 The dingo has different names in different indigenous Australian languages, such as boolomo, dwer-da, joogoong, kal, kurpany, maliki, mirigung, noggum, papa-inura, and wantibirri.
 Some authors propose that a difference existed between camp dingoes and wild dingoes as they had different names among indigenous tribes.
-The people of the Yarralin, Northern Territory region frequently call those dingoes that live with them walaku, and those that live in the wilderness ngurakin.
+The people of the Yarralin, Northern Territory, region frequently call those dingoes that live with them walaku, and those that live in the wilderness ngurakin.
 They also use the name walaku to refer to both dingoes and dogs.
 The colonial settlers of New South Wales wrote using the name dingo only for camp dogs.
-It is proposed that in New South Wales the camp dingoes only became wild after the collapse of Aboriginal society.
+It is proposed that in New South Wales the camp dingoes only became wild after the colonial destruction of Aboriginal society.